Why Does My Car Make a Lot of Brake Noise?

 That embarrassing screech at the stoplight

 Oddly enough, I've noticed that most people are okay with ignoring the warning lights on their dash, but the tiniest squeak will drive most folks crazy.
 So I guess we should tackle some of the common noise issues related to cars.
 DISCLAIMER: this article should not replace the advice or diagnosis of a reputable repair facility.
-This is just to help understand the common areas and why it happens.
+This is just to help understand the common areas and why it happens..

 First and foremost, the brake squeak.
 This usually happens one of 2 ways.
 Either you get a squeak when braking or you get a squeak from the wheels that goes away with braking.
 Here's what's happening; the first type of squeak often occurs when there is still plenty of brake pad and sometimes happens to brand new brake pads.
 Often it has to do with the materials in the brake pad.
 The second type is that the indicator tab on the brake pad is beginning to rub the rotor and the sound goes away with firm brake pedal pressure.
 This usually means your a couple millimeters from damaging the rotor.
 Also known as a grinding noise when braking.

 Types of brake pads